Adaptive and Inclusive Recreation

 - Strength training pieces with removable seats

-Each semester, all student staff for both Campus Recreation and Athletics and Recreation Facilities are required to attend bias incident training.
+Each semester, all student staff for both Recreation & Wellness and Athletics and Recreation Facilities are required to attend bias incident training.
 During this training, topics are targeted to certain populations such as students who are transgender, those who may have a disability, or students who identify as lesbian, gay, bisexual or other populations that may be susceptible to intimidation in recreation and athletic spaces.
 Student employees are trained to understand the presentation of a bias incident and how to report one.

 If You Can Play, You Can Play